WHAT TO DO: FARM HOLIDAYS, UNESCO WORLD HERITAGE SITES, SETTLEMENTS, AND HIKING

 The service was held by clergy from all over the world, and Queen Margrethe and Prince Henrik were also present with the Danish royal ship Dannebrog.
 It was also in Igaliku that Greenlands then Foreign Minister Tuusi Motzfeldt welcomed his colleagues, Danish Per Stig Møller, and American Colin Powell, for a meeting.

 However, it is probably not these events that make the most impact on you when you visit Igaliku.
-The tranquility, the surroundings, the high mountains – the place is as a haven for relaxation.
+The tranquility, the surroundings, the high mountains – the place is a haven for relaxation.

 Access the Greenlandic Ice Sheet near Narsarsuaq